Nitsche methods for constrained problems in mechanics: Novel methods

 Let $\kappa_1 < \kappa_2$ such that the first membrane is less stiff.
 We can find the strong form of the Lagrange multiplier by setting the Gateaux derivative with respect to $v=(v_1, 0)$ to zero, and finally applying integration by parts:

 We now have the constraint and an expression for the Lagrange multiplier, but must still ensure that the stabilized discrete problem has the correct units.
 As described in Section~\ref{sec:nitschestructure}, $\gamma$ scales the discrete problem such that $\lambda \propto \frac{\beta}{\gamma}$.
 Because the discrete solution $u_h$ is differentiated twice in the definition $\lambda(u_h)$ and $\beta(u_h)$ includes the solution $u_h$ in its original units (i.e., in meters), $\gamma$ must here include a square of the mesh parameter.
 Further, as we derived $\lambda$ with respect to the less stiff side per \cite{gustafsson2019error}, the tension of the first membrane is included in $\lambda$ and correspondingly $\gamma$ must have its reciprocal.
-Hence, it must be that $\gamma(h,\kappa) = \frac{\alpha h^2}{\kappa_1}$ for the units to coincide.
+Hence, it must be that $\gamma(h,\kappa) = \frac{\alpha h^2}{\kappa_1}$ for the units to coincide, where $\alpha$ is dimensionless.
+Table \ref{tab:gamma_2membrane} summarizes the stabilization parameter scaling.

 To collect, the Nitsche terms are

 where $\Delta_h$ denotes the element-wise Laplacian operator.
 Substituting these to \eqref{eq:nitschegen} produces the Nitsche problem: find $(u_{h,1}, u_{h,2})\in V_h\times V_h$ which minimizes